cs-uob/COMS20012/docs/labs/LAB4.md

 This weeks lab is a little *crackme*... a program where you have to figure out how to get to the victory condition.
-Source code for all the files is given at the bottom alongside a [https://cs-uob.github.io/COMS20012/materials/lab4.tar.gz](tarball of the source code) if you prefer.
+Source code for all the files is given at the bottom alongside a (https://cs-uob.github.io/COMS20012/materials/lab4.tar.gz)[tarball of the source code] if you prefer.

 **NOTE:** working from home?
 If you need help post a question in the Teams group for the unit and we'll try and help you from there, but if